Suspected Golden State Killer’s Estranged Wife Speaks Out for First Time

 The estranged wife of the so-called Golden State Killer has spoken out for the first time since the arrest of 72-year-old Joseph James DeAngelo.

-Sharon Huddle, who has been cooperating with investigators, released a statement on her behalf through the Sacramento County Sheriff’s Department on Friday.
+Sharon Huddle, who has been cooperating with investigators, released a statement on her behalf through the Sacramento County Sheriff’s Department on Friday, KTLA sister station KTXL in Sacramento reported.

 “My thoughts and prayers are for the victims and their families,” Huddle said.
 “The press has relentlessly pursued interviews of me.
 I will not be giving any interviews for the foreseeable future.
 I ask the press to please respect my privacy and that of my children.”